extraext/EnhancedCursor/README.md

 It is also **configurable**, as it includes several features like hiding your cursor after a certain amount of time of inactivity, the ability to hide the cursor while in screenshot mode, and more.

-     Note: This mod is only compatible on Windows
+     Note: This mod is only compatible on Windows.
 ----------------------------------------------------------------------------------

 **Installation:** Unzip the downloaded file, then move the mod folder (named EnhancedCursor) in EnhancedCursor_v1.3.0\Gamedata to the Gamedata folder in your KSP directory.